huggingface/text-clustering/README.md

 python run_pipeline.py --mode infer --save_load_path './cc_100k'  --n_samples <NB_INFERENCE_SAMPLES> --input_dataset <HF_DATA_FOR_INFERENCE>
 ```
 The `build_hf_ds` flag builds and pushes HF datasets, for the files and clusters, that can be directly used in the FW visualization space.
 In `infer` mode, we push the clusters dataset by default.

+The current pipeline clusters files and asks the LLM to find the topic of each cluster and give it an educational score.
+We plot the distribution of samples over topics and the distribution of the educational score and save the plots in the `save_load_path` folder.
+To filter low files you can discrad files from clusters with a low educational score.
+You might need to change the response prost-processing if you decide to change the prompt.